 Because we can no longer see our Sources reports using it.
 Not only that, it appears that you can't post to social media via the new app either.

-HubSpot have said that they will be phasing out the old app platform, but we can't have these features dissapear!
+HubSpot has said that they will be phasing out the old app platform, but we can't have these features disappear!
 Please HubSpot, get the widget in there!

 Want to learn even more about how to maximise your HubSpot experience?
 Discover more here.